Run by School of Health Sciences

 The student has an excellent understanding of the major components of the research process and demonstrates their understanding by selecting a relevant research questions with optimal methods chosen for addressing the question.
 Writing is clear, logical and informative.

-Formulate and operationalise quantitative or qualitative research questions appropriate to a health and social care environment;
+Formulate and operationalise review, quantitative or qualitative research questions appropriate to a health and social care environment;

 Develop a research proposal following a standard template.